Sharing Surveys in Facebook Messenger

 Be Short and Simple

 The fewer questions you ask, the better the experience in Messenger.
-Use no more than 10 answer choices per question, keep question text at 640 characters or less, keep answer choice text at 20 characters or less, and don't apply survey logic or special question settings.
+Surveys can have no more than 25 questions and use no more than 10 answer choices per question.
+Also, keep question text at 320 characters or less, keep answer choice text at 20 characters or less, and don't apply survey logic or special question settings.

 Use Supported Questions